sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### Tasslehoff's Map Pouch: War of the Lance

-Dragons from the distant past gather to engulf the world of Krynn in war.
+"Uncle" Tasslehoff has shared even more of his amazing map collection, this time with maps focusing on the Fourth Age and the War of the Lance

 </div>